mathhis/discord-bot-javascript/README.md

 # Discord Bot JavaScript
-**This repository has been archived and will no longer be maintained.**

 You can use as a template for your bots, you are free to modify it in your own way.
 The [discord.js](https://discord.js.org/#/) module and the [Sheweny](https://sheweny.js.org/) framework was used to create this small project.</br>